Program Series I

-Na Mi Bang, Carol Smith, Victoria Maneev, University of Iowa
+Na Mi Bang, Carol Smith, and Victoria Maneev, University of Iowa

-Colorado College and Career Readiness (CCR) Standards for School Counselors were created in response to ASCA's "Mindsets and Behaviors" replacing the ASCA national model.
+Colorado College and Career Readiness (CCCR) Standards for School Counselors were created in response to ASCA's "Mindsets and Behaviors for Student Success," an additional resource to ASCA National Model©.
 In this roundtable session, presenters will discuss how school counselors in Denver Public Schools are utilizing CCCR Standards to provide systemic career counseling for all students.

 Leann Morgan, University of Colorado-Colorado Springs; Samantha Haviland, Denver Public Schools